MolarFox/PythonPractice/README.md

 # PythonPractice
-## A repo to practice random Python things
+A repo to practice random Python things.